NeonDeveloper-byte/UniversalSynSaveInstance/README.md

 # Disclaimer
 This tool is provided as-is for research and development purposes only.
 Use at your own risk.
-The developers are not responsible for any damage, data loss, or other consequences resulting from the use of this software.
+The developers are not responsible for any damage, bans, or other consequences resulting from the use of this software.